-This is the link to the video for those who might want to save it for their YouTube video list
+This link leads to an external video for those who might want to save it.

 Dietary minerals are crucial for optimum health and detoxification.
 Here's the big picture as well as our recommendations for supplements.
 Minerals are of critical importance.